 - There is no penalty for guessing on single answer questions.
 If you choose an incorrect answer, you simply do not earn credit for that item.
 No points are deducted for incorrect answers or answers left blank.

 - If a question specifies that you must choose a specific number of correct answers, you must choose the exact number of correct answers specified in the question.
-You will earn credit for each correct answer chosen.
-No points are deducted for incorrect answers.

 Q. How should I interpret my score report?